Organics: Microbes and Organic Liquid Fertilizer Options

 I have also been receiving quite a few questions about our organic liquid options.
 We have Fulvic LQ™, a liquid product available in 2x2.5 gallon jugs.
 As a 4% fulvic acid, it is applied at a low rate of 1 pt/acre and can blend with any fertility application.
 We also have Chilean nitrate 15-0-2 that is water-soluble, and K-Mate SG™, which is a product with water-soluble humic acid granules.
 We recently added a water-soluble potassium as an option if you need to make a liquid potassium.

 Our commercialization team is hard at work on some new organic product developments, so stay tuned in the coming months for these announcements!
-If you are interested in these products or have questions about soil biology or your organic fertility plan for 2020, you can reach me by email or phone: firstname.lastname@example.org or 419-891-2785.
+If you are interested in these products or have questions about soil biology or your organic fertility plan for 2020, you can reach us at firstname.lastname@example.org.
 Stay healthy and happy planting!

 Dani Kusner has worked in biological and organic farming systems since graduating from the University of Dayton with a Bachelor of Science in sustainability studies.
 She worked at the Rodale Institute and consulted with growers in both Canada and the United States.
 Dani worked for The Andersons from 2016-2021 and is still an active advocate and resource for organic growers.